magicalpuffin/mli-puffinsystems/src/lib/content/blog/20251218_standard-deviation-of-standard-deviation.md

 		- For continuous measurements, it seems to just use standard deviation, there isn't really any consideration for how standard deviation itself could vary.
 	- For stuff like 6 sigma, it is usually in the context of a mean.
 I guess it could already consider how standard deviation could vary.
 6 sigma is a very strict standard.
 But it mostly applies for low samples and how samples are taken.
 It mostly informs you if you should push samples lower or higher.
 Theoretically a smaller sample could work if you are 95% confident that the true stdev is within a passing range.
 Or you could interpret it is a warning if your sample size is too low.
 That you can incorrectly estimate your standard deviation
 	- In Process Capability
+	- Maybe this would also go into running a hypothesis test using standard deviation
+- I think there are 3 main ideas
+	- Confidence interval of standard deviation
+	- Standard error of standard deviation
+	- Practical applications of this interpretation
+- There are two main objectives
+	- Creating a calculator of standard deviation confidence interval
+	- A good explanation of how standard deviation is random
 - https://www.eecs.umich.edu/techreports/systems/cspl/cspl-413.pdf
 - https://stats.stackexchange.com/questions/156518/what-is-the-standard-error-of-the-sample-standard-deviation